 All processors acting on our behalf only process your data in accordance with instructions from us and comply fully with this privacy notice, the data protection laws and any other appropriate confidentiality and security measures.

 We do have external links to third party websites.
 While we do attempt to ensure such third party sites are all reputable, we are not responsible for the content or privacy policies of these other websites.

-We process your personal data when you participate in an Ireland Fellowship Programme, which we administer on behalf of the Department of Foreign Affairs and Trade (the “Department”).
-When we process your personal data for this purpose, we do so on the basis of the Department’s instructions and in accordance with the terms and conditions governing the Ireland Fellowship Programmes.
+We process your personal data when you participate in an Ireland Fellows Programme, which we administer on behalf of the Department of Foreign Affairs (the “Department”).
+When we process your personal data for this purpose, we do so on the basis of the Department’s instructions and in accordance with the terms and conditions governing the Ireland Fellows Programme.

 An Garda Síochána, government or quasi-government bodies, courts and tribunals

 We may share your personal data with these organisations and bodies where required to do so by law.

 We may transfer, store or process your personal data in countries outside the European Economic Area (“EEA”).
 Where the laws of such countries do not afford an equivalent level of protection of personal data as the laws of Ireland, we will use one of the following safeguards: